 - Don’t cross your arms, turn away, or stand with hands on hips

-- Avoid biting nails which signify nervousness
+- Avoid biting nails which signifies nervousness

 - Avoid looking around or at something else while the patient is speaking

-- Ask Open Ended Questions.
+- Ask Open-Ended Questions.
 Open-ended questions are questions that result in the patient responding with more than a head nod or a “yes” or “no” answer.
 It is important to ask these types of questions in health care because you will gather more information on the patient which could potentially be helpful in diagnosis, treatment, or other critical areas.
 Some examples of these questions include:

 - For example, try saying, “Tell me how I can help.”